csc-training/csc-env-eff/part-2/data-io/allas-batch-jobs.md

 ## Preparations

-💬 The `allas-conf` command opens an Allas connection that is valid for eight hours.
+💬 The `allas-conf --swift` command opens a Swift-based Allas connection that is valid for eight hours.
+(Roihu's default S3 connection is persistent and does not have this limitation.)

 - In case of interactive usage, this eight-hour limit is not problematic as `allas-conf` can be executed again to extend the validity of the connection.